jacoblapworth/akahu-sdk-swift/src/react/components/dropdown/dropdown.toggled.md

 ```
 As mentioned, the above example is not using dropdown with its optimised use case so we need to manually handle some interactions.
 See the key points below for more details.

  - Set the `restrictToViewPort` to `false` on the DropDownToggled component to disable scrolling on the datepicker's panel.
 Enabled by default for lists, this isn't desirable for a datepicker.
 Instead should be full width and height of the datepicker.
-This might cause it to hang off the edge of the screen or cover the button but this is preferable to having to scroll inside of the dropdown.
+This might cause it to hang off the edge of the screen or cover the button but this is preferable to having the scroll inside the dropdown.

 - **The `DropDown` component isn't able to focus the datepicker automatically**.
 It first has to receive focus to handle keyboard events.
 Using the `onAnimationEnd` prop of `DropDownToggled`, we can call `XUIDatePicker.focus`.
 Knowing it's in position and visible, unlike the `onOpen` prop.
 This method fires immediately after the user opens the dropdown.
 At this moment we can't be sure the datepicker is completely rendered.

-- **Keyboard users need to use the tab key to navigate** to the next/previous month buttons, month/year buttons.
+- **Keyboard users need to use the tab key to navigate** to the next/previous month buttons or year buttons.
 Yet the dropdown will close when the user hits the tab key by default.
 To prevent this, set the `closeOnTab` prop to false on `<DropDownToggled />`.

 - **The dropdown must be manually closed when the user has selected a date**.
 The `XUIDatePicker.onSelectDate` callback will set state and call `DropDownToggled.closeDropDown`.